 So, what did we do in the Bahamas?

-We swam, played with dolphins, went deep sea snorkeling, lounged lazily by the beach with water so clear my cellphone can capture the fish while I take picture above water, shop, toured and learned a little bit of Bahamas history, and tasted a little bit of local food.
+We swam, played with dolphins, went deep sea snorkeling, lounged lazily by the beach with water so clear my cellphone can capture the fish on camera from above water, shop, toured and learned a little bit of Bahamas history, and tasted a little bit of local food.
 A pretty successful 1st time trip to the Bahamas.

 Did you know that $0.70 of every dollar comes from tourism in the Bahamas?

 I learned that during my tour.
+It’s amazing just how much tourism can support a country.
 I also learned that Sidney Portier, a Bahamian-American actor and film director, has a bridge named after him there.
-And I also learned that 1 US dollar is equal to 1 Bahamian dollar.
+I also learned that 1 US dollar is equal to 1 Bahamian dollar.
 Primary healthcare is free to children and senior citizens too.
+Just a little of Bahamian background for you.

 Our cruise included 3 island stops.